letstatt/stress/README.md

 * Stress improves its performance that way and also cares about disks' health.

 ### Tiny debugger inside
-* It prevents appearance of Windows Error Reporting in case of `Runtime error`.
+* It prevents the appearance of Windows Error Reporting in case of `Runtime error`.
 * Also, it allows to predict the possible crash reason to let you find the bug easily.
 * However, precision and abilities are OS-dependent.